 Emotional distress litigation is often complicated, made more so by the great variance regarding reasonable safety measures that should be taken to stop the spread of COVID-19.
 Once you discuss your situation with a lawyer who is familiar with these claims, you’ll have a better perspective on your options.

-Largey Law advocates on behalf of clients in personal injury cases.
+Largey Law, P.A. advocates on behalf of clients in personal injury cases.
 To set up a consultation, please call 352-253-0456 or contact the firm online